 Go first to the youth was the injunction of Don Bosco to his Salesian missionaries.
 All the apostolic works which the pioneer Salesians initiated in India manifested a preferential option for poor youth and their holistic education.
 As already mentioned, in 1906, at Tanjore, the Salesians took charge of the existing orphanage of St. Francis Xavier with six boys, and assumed the direction of the elementary school.
 In the same year itself they started two workshops where they taught the youth smithy and shoemaking which were later changed to weaving and carpentry.
 In 1910 a night school was started in order to give the orphans general education along with technical training.
-In a short time, the Tanjore mission had an orphanage and boarding, an industrial school, a night school, a formal school and a press,8 all catering to really poor youth.9 The second foundation which the Salesians took up at Mylapore in 1909 had also an orphanage for poor boys.
-When they closed the missions of Tanjore and Mylapore in 1928 and went over to Vellore, besides looking after an existing school, they also started a small orphanage for boys.10 In 1922 when the Salesians took over the Prefecture Apostolic of Assam, they had to look after, among other things, two orelements.
+In a short time, the Tanjore mission had an orphanage and boarding, an industrial school, a night school, a formal school and a press9, all

+8 It is not our concern here to define Salesian charism or to elaborate its various elements.
 It is taken for granted that the reader has a certain familiarity with them.